Future domain names will be local and international

 British encourage students by building really fast car

-October 23, 2008 at 11:53 am | In tech | Leave a CommentTags: web design
+October 23, 2008 at 11:53 am | Posted in tech | Leave a commentTags: web design

 That’s right.
 To enourage greater interest in the sciences the Brits are building a car that will go 1000 mph.